Located 1,360 kilometres north of Brisbane, The Port of Townsville is a world-class gateway for trade and investment.

 The Port of Townsville is critical to Defence operations and cruise tourism in the region, and will welcome more than 33,000 passengers and crew to Townsville during 2017 & 2018.

-Located 1,360 kilometres north of Brisbane on the east coast of Queensland, the Port of Townsville's 8 berths handled more than $10 billion in trade during the 2015/2016 financial year.
+Located 1,360 kilometres north of Brisbane on the east coast of Queensland, the Port of Townsville's 8 berths handled nearly $8 billion in trade during the 2016-17 financial year.

 Townsville is the number one exporter in Australia of copper, zinc, lead and sugar and with its close locality to Asian markets, it is ideally placed to service a growing economy.
 More than 20 shipping lines operate out of the Townsville Port; offering more 40 services and covering 136 ports around the world.